May 26, 2022

 Noah Warder, Guusto

 If your goal is to make the candidate experience during the hiring process less stressful, take care of building rapport.
 It’s essential not only at the start of a standard acquaintanceship but occurs extremely helpful when hiring.
 It makes the process more friendly and less callous, positioning recruiters as conversation partners.
 These, in turn, create mutual trust, attentiveness, and positivity.
 As a result, stress is reduced.
-Thus, not only hiring experience is improved.
+Thus, not only is the hiring experience improved.
 Candidates unaffected by stress and negative emotions have a chance to prove themselves.

 Agata Szczepanek, MyPerfectResume